 Don't feed your fish for two or three days prior to shipping.
 This helps them clean out their digestive track and avoids the "fouled bags" that eat up oxygen and choke the fish during shipping.
 Surgeonfishes are renowned for this problem as they have very long intestinal tracts for digesting high fibrous algae.
 It takes them longer to clean out than most other species.
 If you are shipping your substrate, perform a thorough tank cleaning four or five days before shipping.
 This will get rid of any excess material in the substrate and still give the resident bacteria a period of time to repopulate before shipping.
 Shake any excess material from your corals and live rock before shipping.

 This is where all your planning and preparation pays off.
 You have all your bags made up, your boxes standing by, your packing water made up and well aerated, the fish are cleaned out, your tape and rubber bands (Size 64) are nearby.

-After catching the fish out of our system, we always gave them a 3 to 4-minute fresh water (dechlorinated) bath before putting them in the bags.
-This was just extra insurance against shipping some extra "critters" that we want didn't to ship.
+- After catching the fish give them a 3 to 4-minute freshwater (dechlorinated) bath before putting them in the bags.
 You don't have to do this, but it is an easy way to help ship only "clean stock".

 Even if you are shipping to your end destination via the airlines, you will have to transport the fish in a vehicle to get them to the airport.
 Secure the boxes in your car/van in such a way as to keep them from tipping over or sliding around.
 Fish can take quite a bit of abuse in a bag without any problems, as they are cushioned by the water they are in.
 However, if the box should turn over, you run a higher risk of the spines of an excited fish piercing the unpadded top area of the bag, allowing the water to drain out of the bag.